oVirt/ovirt-site/source/feature/sr-iov.html.md

 *   are labels on sr-iov enabled nic supported?
 *   is label on passthrough network supported?
 *   unplug/unlink passthrough vnic- should the VF be just released or should be deleted?
+*   since the configuration of the passthrough network will be applied just after starting the vm- are there any validation checks that need to be done in the setup networks stage to make sure there won't be any problem applying the configuration.

 <Category:Feature> <Category:Networking>